somaniarushi/respond/README.md

 ```

 ## RESPOND Design Details
-1. Everything must have a type.
+1. Everything must have a type and a children field in the props.
 2. The "children" of a node must be a series of zero or more objects.
 3. All event listeners added using Respond must be preceeded with "get".
 Example: getClick == click, getPress = press, etc